Newt-Tea/Whisper-Personal/README.md

 To use this project, follow these steps:

 1. Download the scripts by cloning or zipping the repo
-    2. Ensure Python is installed with ```sh python --version ```
+2. Ensure Python is installed with ```python --version ```
+3. Run ```pip install -r requirements.txt```
-    3. Add your whisper API key
+4. Add your whisper API key
+    - Set your HUGGINGFACE_API_KEY enviroment variable (requires restart) or
+    - Change line 14 in main.py and line 10 in backup.py to api_key = {your_Key}
+- You only have to run the commands above once
-    3. Run main.py
+5. Run main.py
-    4. If the model fails to transcript import your file into backup.py
+6. If the model fails to transcript import your file into backup.py

 ## Contributing